siler23/MultiArchDockerKubernetes/docs/2-Best-Practice-Nodejs.md

-# 2. Building Best-practice Node.js Docker Images
+# 2. Learning How to Build Best-practice Node.js Docker Images
 First, we will go over the icp-node-js-sample app and Dockerfile.
 Then, we will see Dockerfile best practices for nodejs using the basic hello world app from the Node.js site.

+*Note: We will build all of these images in Part 4.
+This is a guide explaining the ins and outs of making the files to do so [i.e. the foundation for success]*

 ### Node.js Download for Later
 Here is the [Node.js download](https://nodejs.org/en/) if you want to run it locally to familiarize yourself with it/develop with it.
 For this guide, you actually don't need Node.js installed on your computer because of the magic of Docker.